inconvergent/cl-veq/DOCS.md

 ; here are other possible configurations for !@

-  ; same behaviouir as above
+  ; same behaviour as above
   (2!@*  1 2 3 4)  ; -> (values (* 1 3) (* 2 4))
   ; project last value
   (2!@*.
 1 2 3)    ; -> (values (* 1 3) (* 2 3))